gtalarico/django-vue-template/README.md

 $ heroku buildpacks:add --index 2 heroku/python
 $ heroku addons:create heroku-postgresql:hobby-dev
 $ heroku config:set DJANGO_SETTINGS_MODULE=backend.settings.prod
+$ heroku config:set DJANGO_SECRET_KEY='...(your django SECRET_KEY value)...'

 $ git push heroku
 ```

-Heroku's nodejs buidlpack will handle install for all the dependencies from the `packages.json` file.
+Heroku's nodejs buildpack will handle install for all the dependencies from the [`packages.json`](/packages.json) file.
 It will then trigger the `postinstall` command which calls `yarn build`.
 This will create the bundled `dist` folder which will be served by whitenoise.

-The python buildpack will detect the `pipfile` and install all the python dependencies.
+The python buildpack will detect the [`Pipfile`](/Pipfile) and install all the python dependencies.

-The `Procfile` will run Django migrations and then launch Django'S app using gunicorn, as recommended by heroku.
+The [`Procfile`](/Procfile) will run Django migrations and then launch Django'S app using gunicorn, as recommended by heroku.

 ##### Heroku One Click Deploy